The Making of a Gigolo (7) - Rhonda Wilson

 That was when she went to work, thinking to get enough security to quietly get a divorce, like her best friend had, so soon before.
 But that hadn't worked out.

 First off, she had only a high school education, and the only jobs she could find wouldn't support her, on her own.
 She was still only working part time.
 And Herb begged her not to divorce him.
 They could stay married, he said.
 He'd give her money.
 They'd live a lie, but people would believe that lie.
 He threatened to kill himself if she exposed him, and used every other trick in the book to manipulate her into staying in the marriage, so that people would think he was normal.
 She'd never had a boyfriend before Herb.
-Sex with him had been awkward, and unfulfilling.
+Sex with him had been both awkward and unfulfilling.
 The ten or fifteen times he stayed hard long enough she’d felt some distinct tingles of pleasure that she assumed must be the vaunted orgasm that girls in school had so raved about.
-They were OK, she guessed, but nothing to write home about.
+They were okay, she guessed, but nothing to write home about.

 Rhonda realized she had drained the martini that Janet had so recently poured her, and stared at the glass.
 She was snockered.
 That's what she was.
 She began to giggle.
 Snockered ... blitzed ... drunk as a skunk ... at two thirty in the afternoon.
 Herb was at their house, sleeping in his soundproofed room.